tsantalis/RefactoringMiner/README.md

    * [Statement matching information for the detected refactorings](documentation/api.md#statement-matching-information-for-the-detected-refactorings)

 # General info
-RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a Java project.
+RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a project.
 Since version 3.0, RefactoringMiner can also generate Abstract Syntax Tree (AST) diff at **commit**, **pull request** and **commit range** levels.
 You can also use our tool to visualize the diffs in your browser.